Your Bag

 What Is Arnica Oil?

 Arnica is a brilliant yellow flower grown near the misty highlands of Europe.
 The plant has a long history of being used as a medicinal plant for healing and rejuvenating the senses.
-The flower is prized for its key ingredient ‒ helenalin, which is particularly well-known for treating body aches, sore joints and strained muscles.
 Arnica has even been brewed into delicious health teas.

 Arnica is also an important ingredient in modern gels, massage oils and creams for post-workout relief, so it’s a must-have for anyone trying to live that #FitFam lifestyle.